Transitional Conditional Independence: Comparison to Other Notions of Conditional Independence

 \subsection{Symmetric Extended Conditional Independence}

-If we wanted to arrive at a symmetric version of extended conditional independence that satisfies all (symmetric) separoid rules (at least when restricted so standard or universal measurable spaces) we could just use \emph{symmetrized transitional conditional independence}:
+If we wanted to arrive at a symmetric version of extended conditional independence that satisfies all (symmetric) separoid rules (at least when restricted to codomains forming disintegration triples) we could just use \emph{symmetrized transitional conditional independence}: